climber2002/climber2002.github.io/source/_posts/2015-02-09-deploy-rails-application-on-ubuntu-14-dot-04-part-2.markdown

 {% endcodeblock %}

+The *climber2002@gmail.com* is my email, and you should use your email here.

 Accept default options, and after generation two files should be created, **id_rsa** and **id_rsa.pub**.

 We can run **cat id_rsa.pub** and copy its content, and then configure this key in github.